 We live on a small income by American standards, though we realize it is much compared to much of the world.

 Many pastor’s families live on small budgets.
 But living on a small budget doesn’t mean life can’t be well lived.
 We think it means just the opposite.
 A small budget forces us to consider each purchase, each dollar, what our priorities are.
 It gives opportunities to decide what matters and what doesn’t.
 I’m listing below some things we keep in mind and practice to help us live within our means, perhaps encouraging some of you to implement some new ways to live within your means as well.

 First, I want to let you know eight things we DON’T include in our budget:

-1. Housing-Like many pastors we live in the parsonage and all basic housing expenses are paid for by the church.
+1. Housing– Like many pastors, we live in the parsonage and all basic housing expenses are paid for by the church.

 2. Cable television– We just don’t have it. *see below for an explanation

-3. Home Phone: The church pays for our basic local service and Jeremy’s cell phone; we use our cell phones unlimited talk and text plan for long distance.
+3. Home Phone: The church pays for our basic local service and Jeremy’s cell phone; we use our cell phones unlimited talk and text plan for long-distance.

-4. Internet-the girls charter school reimburses for internet expense for their students.
+4. Internet-the girls charter school reimburses for internet expenses for their students.
 So while we pay this out every month, it is reimbursed to us at the end of the school year.
-We really only pay for the internet three months of the year when school is not in session.
+We really only pay for the internet for three months of the year when school is not in session.